chenlab-uva/AncestryInference_KING/README.md

 ## Interactive plots for ancestry inference results.
-Run the following R code in R or Rstudio to get interactive plots.
-Related R files are saved at Rshiny folder. <br/> Please upload a text file with ancestry information.
+Run the following R code in R to get interactive plots.
+Package 'shiny' and 'ggplot2' are required.
+Related R files are saved at Rshiny folder. <br/>
+Please upload a text file with ancestry information.
 Three columns are required.
 They are PC1, PC2 and Ancestry.

 ```{bash}
 library(shiny)
 runGitHub("AncestryInference_KING", "chenlab-uva", ref = "main", subdir = "Rshiny")